maziac/DeZog/design/MemoryPaging.md

 - File/line number <-> breakpoint association: If a breakpoint is set by 64k address in one file this breakpoint would be true for all sources, i.e. all memory banks.
 - Code coverage: The addresses returned by the emulator for code coverage need to contain the memory bank.
 Otherwise the wrong file might be colored.
 Or if several files are candidates it is not clear what file to color.
 - History (cpu history): A similar problem.
 The emulator needs to return address and memory bank of the instruction.
-- History (lite history): This is independet of the emulator.
+- History (lite history): This is independent of the emulator.
 I.e. if the current PC address and bank number can be retrieved it is possible to store it.

 # Long Addresses Representation